-|Plant Type||Perennial bulb|
+|Plant Type||Perennial grown from corms|

-|Sun Exposure||Full sun to partial shade|
+|Sun Exposure||Full sun is preferred; partial sun is tolerated|

-|Flower Color||Red, yellow, and orange|
+|Flower Color||Red, yellow, orange|

 |Native Area||South Africa|

-Plant crocosmia bulbs in groups of 12 or more when the weather warms in spring for greatest effect.
-Plant at least three inches deep, both to help the bulbs survive the winter, and to help plants maintain an upright habit.
-The long foliage stalks tend to lay down, something you can fix with grow-through stakes.
+Plant the corms at least 3 inches deep and 6 to 8 inches apart both to help them survive the winter and to help plants maintain an upright habit.
+The long foliage and flower stalks can have a tendency to lay down, something you can control by installing grow-through plant supports.